Request A Demo

 In our example, the change ticket numbers generated are CHG0030190 and CHG0030188.
 Notice that the second change is approved already because it is in an Implement state.
 Let’s go back to FlexDeploy and create packages to reflect the change ticket numbers.
 We’ll see why this is useful later.

 Now by definition everything contained inside our packages will relate to the change request and we don’t need to drill into the details of the files to understand what the package is for.
 At this point, we can run builds on our packages by selecting the package name on the build request form.
+This will create a new project version for each package that we build.

-Build Request Form in FlexDeploy Project Package
+Build Request Form in FlexDeploy.

 Error message from an invalid change ticket number